caffreb/JCPapers/RFCNV.md

 - 570 true and 1506 false duplications
 - Down sampling shows a negative correlation between OOB error rate and the number of training deletions.
 Indicating TRaining data needs to be large enough.
 Duh.
 - standard RF output showed the ranked importance of each feature via Mean Decreased Accuracy and Mean decreased Gini.
-- MEan depth, length and DI show the greatest power for deletions
+- Mean depth, length and DI (Direct orientation) show the greatest power for deletions
 - Length, Left.RL and Repeat.Pct for duplications.
 - OOB error rate os 1.29% for deletion and 2.94% for duplication